Best of Iran Tour

 Day 11: Yazd -Na’in – Esfahan [B,L,D]

 This morning, we continue to Esfahan.
 We’ll make stops along our journey to visit the early Islamic period Friday Mosque in the city of Na’in.
-We will continue our drive to the beautiful city of Esfahan (Isfahan), the 17th century capital of the Safavids, referred to as “Nesf-e-Jahan” (Half of the World) in Safavid sources.
-We’ll stay for three nights at the exotic Abbasi Hotel which was built in the 1960’s on the site of a 17th century Caravanserai.
-Dinner and overnight in Esfahan.
+We will continue our drive to the beautiful city of Esfahan (Isfahan), the XVII Century capital of the Safavids, referred to as “Nesf-e-Jahan” (Half of the World) in Safavid sources.
+We’ll stay for three nights at the exotic Abbasi Hotel which was built in the 1960’s on the site of a XVII Century Caravanserai.
+Overnight in Esfahan.

 Day 12: Esfahan [B,L,D]

 Today, is another full day of sightseeing in wonderful Esfahan.
-Wander through the antique Friday Mosque; as it stands now is the result of continual construction, reconstruction, additions and renovations on the site from around 771 to the end of the twentieth century.
-Archaeological excavation has determined an Abbasid hypo-style mosque in place by the 10th century.
+Wander through the antique Friday Mosque; as it stands now is the result of continual construction, reconstruction, additions and renovations on the site from around 771 to the end of the XX Century.
+Archaeological excavation has determined an Abbasid hypostyle mosque in place by the X Century.
 Buyid construction lined a facade around the courtyard and added two minarets that are the earliest example of the double minaret on record.
 Continue to the Naghsh-e-Jahan Complex, the central focus of Esfahan.
 It is a Royal Square, 1674 feet by 540 feet and enclosed by double-storied arcades.
 The square drew merchants and ambassadors to the Safavid court for centuries.
 It’s unmatched in elegance and spaciousness anywhere in the world!
 It is seven times the size of the Piazza San Marco in Venice, and puts the grandeur of the surrounding palaces and mosques into appropriate proportions.
-On the north side is the entrance to the Royal Qaysariyeh Bazaar.
+On the north side is the entrance to the Royal Qaysari Bazaar.
 On the east side is the Lotfollah Mosque.
 Constructed between 1603 and 1617, it served as a private chapel for the Imperial family.
-You’ll see exquisite 17th century Persian tile work on the domed ceiling.
+You’ll see exquisite XVII Century Persian tile work on the domed ceiling.
 On the west side is the Ali Qapu Palace.
 To the south is the Friday Mosque and Shah Mosque, dedicated to Shah Abbas The Great.
 To many it is considered to be the most beautiful mosque in the world.
 Overnight in Esfahan.

 Day 13: Esfahan [B,L,D]